Skip to content

 Configuration

-To activate browser mode in your Vitest configuration, you can use the --browser flag or set the browser.enabled field to true in your Vitest configuration file.
+To activate browser mode in your Vitest configuration, you can use the --browser=name flag or set the browser.enabled field to true in your Vitest configuration file.
 Here is an example configuration using the browser field:

 ts